Auxiliary Forces: Administration

 In the prefectures, much of the administrative Makhzen is available to the mayors and governors.
-They are found today at the entrance of buildings and doors of important people.
-They do everything, for example, they serve tea, introduce guests, collect the mail, track vendors and chase children playing soccer near the recently renovated public parks by the municipality.
+They are found today throughout Moroccan cities, often at the entrance of local administrations such as prefectures, but in strategic places such as busy streets and public gatherings where order must prevail.

-When not used at events or in the prefectures and wilayas, the Auxiliary Forces are assigned to border surveillance.
+When not stationed at events or in the prefectures and wilayas, the Auxiliary Forces are assigned to border surveillance.
 Along the Mediterranean coast to the north, then along the berm to the south and south-west, several units of mobile Auxiliary Forces stand guard.
 In the early 90s, the units stationed north gained importance, since Morocco embarked on the fight against illegal immigration and drug trafficking.
 Personnel posted to monitor the border is risen from 3000 in 1992 to 4,500 in 2004.
-Morocco is under a lot of pressure from the European Union to combat drug trafficking.
-In 2001, Spanish television showed a member of the Auxiliary Forces loading their drug cargo and then pushing their boat to the sea.
+Recently, Morocco has employed important efforts to combat drug trafficking, in cooperation with strategic partners, such as the European Union.